ullrichd21/code-of-conduct/conduct.md

 #### Unacceptable Conduct

-- TODO
+- Students will not interrupt their peers.
-- TODO
+- Students will not skip reading or assignments in general.
-- TODO
+- Students will not disrepect peer contributions in work, code, speech, or otherwise.

 ### Decisions